BinarSkugga/RedMinerIDLE/README.md

 * **On line 54**, you have to set you address and worker name.

 __Note__: This is only the basic configuration, read the [teamredminer github](https://github.com/todxx/teamredminer) for more in-depth settings.

+## Look at the miner's logs
+The STDOUT and STDERR of the miner and the script are sent to the `output.log` file in the same folder.
+You can watch it in realtime using `Get-Content output.log -wait` inside the folder.